pre-commit/pre-commit-hooks/README.md

 - `detect-aws-credentials` - Checks for the existence of AWS secrets that you have set up with the AWS CLI.
   The following arguments are available:
-  - `--credentials-file CREDENTIAL_FILES` - additional AWS CLI style
+  - `--credentials-file CREDENTIALS_FILE` - additional AWS CLI style
     configuration file in a non-standard location to fetch configured credentials from.
 Can be repeated multiple times.
   - `--allow-missing-credentials` - Allow hook to pass when no credentials are